tim-balloon/tim-memos/gondola_checklists/PointingTest.md

 1. [ ] `Lock Motor`>`lock45`
 2. [ ] `Pointing Modes`>`stop`
 3. [ ] `Pointing Motors`>`el_off`
-3. [ ] Remove El axis STO jumper
+3. [ ] Remove El axis STO jumper if desired

 #### Az Only

 1. [ ] Ensure reaction wheel (RW) and pivot (Piv) motor controller STO jumpers are installed.
 Set down the gondola before inserting jumpers.
-If a new STO jumper is installed after controller power-on, clear the latched STO fault by power cycling the controller.
+If a new STO jumper is installed after power-on, clear the latched STO fault by commanding to clear the fault (`reset_latched_rw 18`, `reset_latched_piv 18`) or power cycling the controller.
 2. [ ] Enter `cur_mode` with 0 current to prepare for enablement: `Pointing Modes`>`cur_mode 0 0 0`
     * piv current 0
     * RW current 0